-We understand the temptation to save money here and there, but failing to put a coating on your concrete flooring can lead to a host of issues further down the line.
+We understand the temptation to save money here and there.
+Failing to put a coating on your concrete flooring can lead to a host of issues further down the line.

 At the top of the list is the fact that this kind of coating can significantly extend the life of your concrete floor.
-You might think that concrete as a material is highly durable, but without a specialist coating, it is actually prone to more damage than you might think.
+You might think that concrete as a material is highly durable.
+However, without a specialist coating, it is actually prone to more damage than you might think.

 It’s one of those investments that will pay dividends in the future when you’re not having to spend time, money and energy repairing a floor that’s just a year or two old.